Boost App Downloads with App Store Localization

 Some popular combinations for game developers in Western studios are FIGSPR (French, Italian, German, Spanish, Portuguese, and Russian).
 For game developers in Asian studios, popular combinations include CJK (Chinese, Japanese, and Korean).

 To build an effective app store localization strategy for both keyword and creative optimization, an in-depth analysis of the trends and cultural differences of the target country is required.
 This ensures that your visuals and text convey the intended message.
-Localizing your app/game well will help it resonate with the target users and drive downloads and positive reviews.
+Localizing your app/game well will help it resonate with the target users, boost app downloads and drive positive reviews.
 On the other hand, a poorly localized app or game can have the opposite effect.
 As a result, thorough research is extremely important.

 Research can help you produce the right app visuals that are localized to the specific country you are targeting as well as pick the most appropriate keywords for that market.
 This is important, as there are so many elements to consider, such as codes, color nuances, type of fonts, different spellings of a word, and tone of voice.
 The right visuals will make your app or game feel as though it was originally developed for the target market and thus help to make it more visible on the app stores.